Share your work

 Sleeping Heroes Project

-During the 150th anniversary of the Civil War many Kansas students have become acquainted with the history of the early settlers of their community through the Sleeping Heroes project.
+During the 150th anniversary of the Civil War many Kansas students became acquainted with the history of the early settlers of their community through the Sleeping Heroes project.
 Hundreds of Civil War veterans, both Confederate and Union, took advantage of the low prices for a homestead in Kansas.
-Students from across the state have been combing their community cemeteries to find these veterans and add them to our growing database.
-We invite all to join us in this worthwhile project.
-Be sure to submit pictures and information about your discoveries.
+Students from across the state combed their community cemeteries to find these veterans and add them to our growing database.
+Glasco Grade School initiated this project.

 Manhattan-Ogden Schools Sleeping Heroes Project